 Sancta Maria Mater Dei Praesidium was founded by Fr.
 Longua in 2010.
 New members are welcome and interested persons are invited to check us out.
 Additional details are found on the bulletin board.

-The Legion meets Tuesdays at 5:45pm in the Little Therese Room in the Mater Dei School building.
+The Legion meets Wednesdays at 6:00pm in the St. Cecilia Room in the Mater Dei School building.
 Meetings last approximately 60 minutes.

 What does it do?